Advanced Thoroughbred Handicapping System-$29.95-15 Day Money Back Guarantee

 It only takes 8 minutes per race (about 1 minute per horse) to enter 13 most important items from the racing form including POST POSITION, SPEED RATINGS and VARIANT, ODDS, 1/2 or 3/4 POSITIONS, STRETCH POSITIONS and FINISH POSITIONS.
 A time adjustment factor corrects for different race lengths.
 Enter data for one horse at a time.
 Calculates a rating in seconds.
 Documentation included.
+It doesn't store data because it's not necessary.
+It's a speed and recency system that looks at the last 3 races to make its predictions.
 Works in any PC running Windows Vista, 95, 98, 2000, Me, XP and Windows 7/8.
 Windows Advanced Thoroughbred System #WINA210 - now just $29.95.
 ORDER NOW!
 VIEW CART/CHECKOUT

 Return Policy-15 Day Money Back Guarantee

-We are offering a 15-day money back guarantee for our handicapping software.
+We are offering a 15-day money back guarantee for our Advanced Thoroughbred, Harness and Greyhound handicapping software.
 If you are dissatisfied with your software purchase, we are happy to offer a refund, or an exchange.
-Please e-mail your request to firstname.lastname@example.org.
+Please e-mail your request to email@example.com.
 Include your invoice or software order number and reason for the return.
 We would also like a statement that you have uninstalled and erased the software from your computer, any discs and external drives, and you will no longer use it.